Kim Parmer, Founder & Director

 Kim Parmer has taught around the DC area at American Dance Institute, Joy of Motion Dance Center, The Washington Ballet and is the former Artistic Director of Georgetown University Dance Company.
 Originally from Long Island, she has studied with renowned teachers, Maggie Black, Elena Kunikova and Fabrice Herrault.
 She attended North Carolina School of the Arts, where she studied with Melissa Hayden, and the Walnut Hill School under the direction of Michael Owen.
 Ms. Parmer is a former dancer, choreographer, and rehearsal director for MOVEIUS Contemporary Ballet and has danced with regional companies in the Boston, Chicago, and New York City area.
 Ms. Parmer holds her B.A. in Psychology from Boston University and is a certified teacher in the ABT® National Training Curriculum, levels Primary-Seven.
 Under the tutelage of Raymond Lukens, Franco De Vita and Susan Koff, Ms. Parmer is a graduate of New York University's Master's program in Dance Education with a concentration in American Ballet Theatre Ballet Pedagogy.

 Christine Doyle was born and raised in Jacksonville, Florida, where she trained at Douglas Anderson School of the Arts under the direction of Phyllis Penney and Rhonda Stampalia and at The Florida Ballet under the direction of Laurie Picinich-Byrd.
 Ms. Doyle has had the opportunity to work with and perform original works by Ronen Koresh, Eddy Toussaint, Emery LeCrone, Christopher Huggins, Michael Smith, and Runqiao Du, as well as train at White Oak Plantation.
 After graduating from Florida State University, Ms. Doyle relocated to Washington, DC.
 Since then, she has performed with regional companies such as Moveius Contemporary Ballet, Metropolitan Ballet Theatre, DC Contemporary Dance Theatre, Ballet ADI and currently Dana Tai Soon Burgess Dance Company.
-Ms. Doyle has taught at the Kirov Academy of Ballet and American Dance Institute and is currently on faculty at Metropolitan Ballet Theatre and Georgetown University.
+Ms. Doyle has taught at the Kirov Academy of Ballet and American Dance Institute and is currently on faculty at and Georgetown University.
 Ms. Doyle teaches classes in Pre-Ballet and Ballet.

 Lateisha Melvin, contemporary